How Mobility Keeps This CEO Highly Productive On The Move

 When Derschang is traveling—with her team or on her own—business definitely doesn’t slow down.
 “I often put an away message on my email when traveling for pleasure,” she says, “but I still check frequently just in case something needs my attention.”
 And her brain is always churning with ideas.
 So mobile productivity plays a big part in keeping pace with everything.

-Maximizing mobility by using the mobile device as a multi-tasker
+Maximizing enterprise mobility by using the mobile device as a multi-tasker

 “I love the flexibility of being able to work in many different places,” says Derschang.